adienakhmad/ADS1256/README.md

 * adc.setChannel(x): Sets the channels to be read in next reading cycle, configured in "single end" (reads between the "x" input AINx and ground GND).
 Returns void

-* adc.setChannel(i,j): Sets the channels to be read in next reading cycle, configured in "differential mode", first argument (i) is the positive input and second argument (j) is negative input to ADC.
+* adc.setChannel(i,j): Sets the channels to be read in next reading cycle, configured in "differential mode", first argument (i) is the positive input and second argument (j) is negative input to ADC, so ADC value woud correspond to voltage difference i-j.
 As stated in device datasheet any combination (i,j) (between 0 and 7) is possible but it's recomended to use adjacent inputs (0 and 1, 2 and 3, etc).
 Returns void

 * adc.readCurrentChannel(): Returns the value of the currently raw data stored in the MUX register.
 Returns float (should be changed to long...)